"...a time to gather stones together" - Ecclesiastes

 They thus achieve desired uniformity but at price of compromising original stones' superior abrasive quality, destroying natural formations, preventing user's nature connection, and ratcheting up product's carbon footprint and cost.
 And then have the audacity to call them natural.
 "Bad marketers, bad!"

-I like doing business with those wanting organic green products, who can appreciate whole pumice unmessed with by man and simple low-tech business operations working with nature.
-People who, had they the time and proximity, would no doubt be out gathering stones themselves, thank you very much.
+I've liked doing business with those wanting organic green products, who can appreciate whole pumice unmessed with by man, and simple low-tech business operations working with nature.
+People who, had they the time and proximity, would be out gathering stones themselves, thank you very much.

 Happy to report sunshine supplies all power for website work.
-I've lived off-grid since 1978 with no generator backup; it's sunshine or bust.
-Fortunately it's local banana belt.
-Sometimes people 15 miles away might be shoveling snow under overcast skies, spring seeming far away, while here it's sunny, ground bare, rural denizens merrily soaking up rays.
+I've lived off-grid since 1978...with no generator backup 98% of time; it's sunshine or bust here.
+Fortunately it's in local banana belt.
+Sometimes people 15 miles away might be shoveling snow under overcast skies, spring seeming worlds away, while here it's sunny, ground bare, rural denizens merrily soaking up rays.
 Other times, like right now, there's snow blanketing panels.
-In fact, I need to stop writing now to uncover them or I might run ou
+In fact, I should stop writing now and uncover them or I might run ou

 (Later...)
-With no advertising or physical store, overhead expenses are kept rock bottom.
+With no advertising or physical store, overhead expenses have been kept rock bottom, no pun intended.
 To further keep costs down, I take credit cards only thru PayPal.
 (One needn't have PayPal account to transact.)
-I know, there's PayPal's Square now for taking cards with smart phones, but I barely even use dumb phone.
-A little technology goes a long ways in my world.
+I know, there's PayPal's Square now for taking cards with smart phones, but I choose not to own one, seldom using even my dumb flip phone; a little technology goes a long ways in my universe.

 "Thank you for the fine service.
 I got my pumice stones today and I must tell you they work awfully good...
 I'm very pleased."

-Home is little-big cabin I built in 1980 without power tools.
+Home's a little-big cabin I built in early 1980s without power tools.
 It's perched on two acres adjoining public forestland in wooded high desert foothills of Mt.
-Shasta in upstate California.
-Rain's harvested off roof and purified, electricity generated by Sol.
+Shasta, in upstate California.
+Rain harvested off roof, some purified, is my 'sky well.'
+Electricity is likewise sourced from the heavens.

-p.s. here's a pinterest site with lots of pix and uses for pumice of all stripe.
+p.s. here's a pinterest site with lots of pix and uses for pumice of all stripes.